In this guide, I want to show you how to master your English reading comprehension.

 Read slowly if you have to.
 It is not a race.
 Reread any text or parts of the book that you do not understand.

-If your chosen book has an audio version it is a good idea to read along with the audio version.
-Play the audiobook and as the narrator reads out the story you can follow it in the real book in your hands.
+If your chosen book has an audio version, read along with the audio version.
+Play the audiobook and as the narrator reads out the story, you can follow it in the real book in your hands.

-By reading at the same time you can follow more difficult parts of the text more easily.
-It also helps with pronunciation too.
+By reading at the same time, you can follow more difficult parts of the text more easily.
+It also helps with pronunciation.

 Librivox has a massive selection of audiobooks.

-Years ago in school, I studied French.
+Years ago at school, I studied French.
 My French teacher advised me to read a book in French to improve my reading skills.

-As I read through it I found I was stopping every other word to look up words in the dictionary.
-Mostly it was things like verbs in different tenses that I did not recognise but there were a ton of nouns too that I didn’t know.
+As I read through it, I found I was stopping every other word to look up words in the dictionary.
+Mostly it was things like verbs in different tenses that I did not recognise, but there were many nouns too that I didn’t know.